replicatedhq/replicated-field-labs/labs/lab11-monitoring/README.md

 The deployment and service can be found in [./manifests/flaky-app.yaml](./manifests/flaky-app.yaml).
 The golang source code can be found in [./cmd/flaky-app](./cmd/flaky-app).
 The frontend is static HTML in [bad_javascript.go](./cmd/flaky-app/bad_javascript.go) (it certainly cannot be described as good javascript by any measure).

-The applicaiton stores a single temperature value in memory and has controls and API endpoints to modify the temperature up or down.
+The application stores a single temperature value in memory and has controls and API endpoints to modify the temperature up or down.

 ![app dashboard](./img/healthy-app.png)